-Liz was the Director for the Hamilton Roundtable on Poverty Reduction, which was recognized with the Canadian Urban Institute's David Crombie Leadership Award in 2009 and was a collective impact initiative.
+From 2006 – 2009, Liz was the Director for the Hamilton Roundtable on Poverty Reduction, which was recognized with the Canadian Urban Institute's David Crombie Leadership Award.
 In her career, Liz has held leadership positions with YWCA Hamilton, Volunteer Hamilton and Volunteer Canada.
-In 2002, Liz completed a Masters of Management for National Voluntary Sector Leaders through McGill University.
-Liz was awarded a Queen's Jubilee Medal in 2002 for her leadership in the voluntary sector, was an Athena Award finalist and in 2004 was awarded the Women in in the Workplace award from the City of Hamilton.
+In 2002, Liz completed a Masters of Management, McGill University.
+Liz has been awarded Queen's Jubilee Medals in 2002 and 2012 for her contributions to volunteerism in Canada and in 2004 was awarded the Women in the Workplace award from the City of Hamilton.

 Specialized Tool Sessions

 Connect with Liz

 Does your work involve complex cross sector or community collaborations?
 Are you looking to learn practical and effective skills that will help you and your teams collaborate better – deal with conflict, challenge old ways of working, respond to diverse views, create shared meaning, and plan for the future – all while working together to make a collective impact?